skimotv/e1.skimo.tv/README.md

     of interest are identified and a 3-minute summary transformative art is created at the end.
 This will help consumers, discover TV Shows, very easily, without any friction.

     ii.
-Nature of the Copyrighted Work: The content available in the s1e1.skimo.tv website are all copyrighted published TV Shows.
+Nature of the Copyrighted Work: The content available in the pilot.skimo.tv website are all copyrighted published TV Shows.

     iii.
 Amount and Substantiality of the portion taken: Each Skimo is 3-minutes in length.